The history, sites and places to visit in St. Mary

 The first James Bond film, Dr. No was filmed in St. Mary.

-There are internationally known Jamaica artists and writers who came from the parish including reggae/dancehall artists Capleton, Lady Saw, Ninja man, Sizzla, Tanya Stephens and Erna Brodber (sociologist, social activist and writer).
+There are internationally known Jamaica artists and writers who came from St. Mary including reggae/dancehall artists Capleton, Lady Saw, Ninja man, Sizzla, Tanya Stephens and Erna Brodber (sociologist, social activist and writer).

-Agriculture and tourism are the leading industries for the parish.
+Agriculture and tourism are St. Mary's leading industries.

 In 2011 the Oracabessa Fish sanctuary was established to protect the marine ecosystem in that region, including the endangered Green Sea turtle.